civican/legisinfo/44-1/bills/C-234/bill_text.md

   **(1)** The definition eligible farming machinery in section 3 of the `Greenhouse Gas Pollution Pricing Act` is amended by adding the following after paragraph (b):

-    property used for the purpose of providing heating or cooling to a building or similar structure used for raising or housing livestock **or for growing crops**;
+    property used for the purpose of providing heating or cooling to a building or similar structure used for raising or housing livestock or for growing crops;

   **(1.1)** Paragraph (b.1) of the definition eligible farming machinery in section 3 of the Act is repealed.